 You will gain an understanding of the day to day running of a mycological research laboratory.
 Key techniques you will learn include the handling of fungal cultures, data capture and management and microscopy.
 In addition, you will be expected to assist with an ongoing project on myrtle rust in the mycology labs at Manaaki Whenua-Landcare Research, Tamaki.
 These could potentially involve culturing and identification of fungi from field samples, analysis of DNA data, etc.

 Attention to detail, ability to keyboard accurately, a general interest in fungi, bacteriology or plant pathology.

 Biodiversity of insects in a taxonomic collection at Landcare Research

-Applicants must have an interest in Entomology.
+Applicants should have an interest in Entomology, Taxonomy, Natural History.